Organnery/aeolus-organnery/docs/INSTALL.md

 in /usr/local/bin, and the user interface plugins in /usr/local/lib (or /usr/local/lib64 on 64-bit systems).

-The modify this you can edit the PREFIX definition in the Makefile.
-It is not possible to just move the plugins to another location without recompilation as the path to them will be compiled into the aeolus binary.
+To modify this you can edit the PREFIX definition in the Makefile.
+It is not possible to just move the plugins to another location without recompilation as the path to them will be compiled into the `aeolus` binary.

 To make: